Nathan C. Wyeth: Notable works

-Some sources say that Wyeth also co-designed the District of Columbia War Memorial with Frederick H. Brooke and Horace W. Peaslee.
+Some sources say that Wyeth also co-designed the District of Columbia War Memorial with Frederick H. Brooke and Horace Peaslee.
 Wyeth's name is listed on the memorial as an associate architect.
 But the authoritative National Park Service Cultural Landscapes Inventory and an investigation into the memorial's creation by John G. Waite Associates (at the Park Service's request) show that the memorial was almost exclusively the work of Brooke, who designed it in 1919.
 Wyeth and Peaslee did not join the effort until March 1925.
 The exact nature of Wyeth's contributions are unknown, and appear minimal.
 As Waite et al. have noted: "No record has been found indicating that anyone but Brooke was ever considered for the job.
 Once the building was 'definitely to become a reality' with the passage of Resolution 28 in 1924, Brooke informed the memorial commission that Nathan C. Wyeth and Horace W. Peaslee had agreed to act as his associates in preparing the plans.
 It is not entirely clear what roles Wyeth and Peaslee played in designing the memorial; except for the inclusion of their names on some of the 1924 and 1925 drawings and the base inscription, they are rarely mentioned in connection with project, and what contractual arrangements were made with them are not known."
 At best, only minor changes were made to the memorial after Wyeth joined the effort.

 It is widely assumed that, as Municipal Architect, Wyeth designed Thomas Jefferson Junior High School.
 For example, Harry Gabbett of The Washington Post makes the claim.
 Both The New York Times and The Evening Star also assume Wyeth designed the structure, although they erroneously report it was a high school.
 But Wyeth attributed the work to Jessie I. Cuthriel, architectural designer, and M.F.
 Coe, chief of the architectural division.

 Several sources also report that Wyeth designed Woodrow Wilson High School.
 But Wyeth told a subcommittee of the United States House Committee on Appropriations in March 1934 that he was only a consulting architect on the structure.
 The architectural design work on Woodrow Wilson High School was done by two private-sector architects under contract to the Office of the Municipal Architect.

 Although The New York Times claimed in his obituary that Wyeth designed the Canadian Embassy (now Uzbekistan's) at 1746 Massachusetts Avenue NW, but in fact the building was designed by architect Jules Henri de Sibour in 1909 for Clarence Moore and his wife, Mabelle Swift Moore (heir to the Swift meatpacking fortune).